 The ASAP 2020 Plus is configurable with many optional accessories to meet your specific analytical requirements.

 Bench-top Microreactor Suitable for a Variety of Applications

-- HPTPR (High-pressure TPR) to emulate a commercial activation of a supported metal catalyst
+- Two independent vacuum systems permit simultaneous preparation of two samples while analyzing another.
+This HPTPR (High-pressure TPR) to emulate a commercial activation of a supported metal catalyst

 - Fuel cell applications that require reforming hydrocarbon feeds to hydrogen

 - Hydrogen storage applications using mixed metal hydrides that change hydrogen capacity as temperature changes – the user can vary hydrogen pressure to determine storage capacity as a function of pressure

 - Simple chemical reactions where the product mix changes as a function of pressure – the AutoChem 2950 HP functions as a microreactor at typical process temperatures and pressures, allowing the user to collect reaction data at commercial conditions